perrydv/ecology_cppp/README.md

 `occupancy_model.R`: nimble models and functions for calculating discrepancy measures and running models

+`main_null.R`: run MCMC and calculate p values for model variations under the *null* hypothesis that the model generated the data.

-`main.R`: run MCMC and calculate p values for model variations
+`main_alt.R`: run MCMC and calculate p values for model variations under the *alternative* hypothesis that the model did not generate the data.

 [Link to meeting notes](https://docs.google.com/document/d/1ZPJUCIgU28_Fm_4gV6fgKoFihSasZjHoTyGMsj6vVMU/edit?tab=t.0#heading=h.v38mx9tc4ayu)